-We value simplicity at Squarespace, and we’ve found that many of the most effective websites are clean and sleek, preventing visitors from getting confused.
+When it comes to design, simplicity matters.
+Many of the most effective websites are clean and sleek, preventing visitors from getting confused.
 Pick the template that gets the job done in the most straightforward way so your mission is kept front and center.

 4. Have a clear call to action

-When you’re ready to build your site, the call to action on your homepage is the most important aspect of all.
+The best nonprofit websites have clear calls to action.
 What do you want your audience to do when they visit?
 Should they be moved to contact you, donate, serve, or otherwise help?
 Once you’ve decided this for yourself, make sure it’s apparent in your website.